British Columbia is North America’s Gateway for Trade

 Vancouver is a key hub for Canada-China trade and a vital link between US and Asian markets.

-BC initiated a $3-billion Pacific Gateway Strategy Program in 2006 (building upon the work of the BC Ports Strategy released in March 2005), the largest infrastructure project in British Columbia’s history, helping expedite the movement of goods – by truck, train, airplane and ship – and encouraging Asian importers to choose BC as their North American transportation hub.
+BC initiated a $3-billion Pacific Gateway Strategy Program in 2006 (building upon the work of the BC Ports Strategy released in March 2005), helping expedite the movement of goods – by truck, train, airplane and ship – and encouraging Asian importers to choose BC as their North American transportation hub.

 By 2020, Asia-Pacific container traffic is projected to increase by 300% and air passenger traffic is expected to double.